How to get funding for your next project

 What happens after I get pre-approved?

 Once your application has been pre-approved, you will be notified.
 Do not have any work completed until you have received official notification of your pre-approval.
-Once you are sure you have been pre-approved here is a summary of what will happen next.
+Once you have been pre-approved, you must take the following steps.
 Please note that each program is different and may have different requirements.

 - It is up to you to schedule an installation date with your contractor.